 Every time that the term Maine Native American showed up in the standards, it was "including Maine Native American."
 It was part of something else. ...
-[T]he Steering committee said that it felt like an add-on, that somebody just added in the words, ... like it was confetti being thrown around the room hoping it would stick someplace."
-154 one step in the process of solving it.
-In this case, the attempt at rewriting the standards did not solve the problem, and the current Maine Learning Results still tack on Wabanaki Studies issues to other areas without the specificity and expertise that would provide meaningful guidance to schools.
-155

-It is commendable that the Department recognized the problem with such surface-level treatment, but recognizing the problem is only
+[T]he Steering committee said that it felt like an add-on, that somebody just added in the words, ... like it was confetti stick someplace."154 being thrown around the room hoping it would of Education "[r]equire local school administrative units to submit an annual implementation plan ... each year that includes It is commendable that the Department goals that are consistent with the requirements of [the Wabanaki Studies Law] and a description recognized the problem with such surface-level treatment, but recognizing the problem is only of how they will meet the goals."157